 Seren blinked blue-jean-colored eyes and purred louder.

-Note: This first appeared in a short story collection titled Christmas Cats: A Literary Companion (Chamberlain Bros.
+Note: The story first appeared in a short story collection titled Christmas Cats: A Literary Companion (Chamberlain Bros.
 Publishing).
+You can also find it in the new anthology, The Cat in the Christmas Tree (Revell Publishing).
 May your Christmas be joyous, bright, and filled with loving woofs and purrs of those still with you, and those who live on in your heart.

 You may also enjoy my annual Christmas Eve story of Why Tabby Cats Wear an “M”